 Namratha Srirangapatna, a 33-year-old interior designer, said Trump's "radical" opinions on immigration and Islam make him a divisive figure.

 "It is offensive to hear his views on immigration," she said.
 "He is making a mockery of himself and the presidential institution by making silly comments on varied issues."
 She called him a "lightweight who believes his money can get him the presidency.
 God help America."

 In Israel, Trump has sparked interest because of his sharp criticism of Obama.
 Trump has not spelled out his policies toward Israel, but his repeated statements of support for Israel's right to a strong defense have impressed those who feel that Obama's policies have jeopardized Israel's security.

 It is Mexico that has borne the brunt of Trump's rhetoric.
 He has characterized Mexican immigrants crossing into the U.S. illegally as "rapists" and "criminals," and pledged to build a "beautiful" wall on the Mexican border to keep them out.

 Some Mexicans have reacted with anger.
 Others feel the statements are so outrageous they shouldn't be dignified with a serious response.

 "Don't take him so seriously, for God's sake, we're Mexicans, we make fun of death," said Jorge Suarez, whose company has released a new video game in which players can throw soccer balls, cactus leaves and tequila bottles at a cartoon image of Trump.

-Mexico's ambassador to the United States, Miguel Basanez, told Mexicans that Trump is simply playing politics during the primary campaign.
+Mexico's ambassador to the United States, Miguel Basanez, also plays down Trump's comments.
+He's told Mexicans that Trump is simply playing politics during the primary campaign.

 "He knows very well that what he is saying is false," the ambassador said.
 "He knows very well he will apologize to Mexicans."